uwifi/tinychain.js/README.md

-An migration from python to js for tinychain
+An migration from python to js for tinychain.

+The original version of python, please refer to :https://github.com/jamesob/tinychain